Palm Trees for Full Sun

 Many palms, if they don't love full sun, they can take it for part of the day.
 These palms here are true sun lovers.
 Many of them Are Native To deserts.
 Some are tropical sun-lovers.

 The most important thing for growing palm trees for full sun is to be sure it's the right palm for the right place.
+These could be your perfect palm, awaiting the sunniest part of your yard!

 Latest Palm Articles/Updates